Akashiutchiha/EchoVision/echo_vision/README.md

 ## Installation

-EchoVision is available for download on the App Store and Google Play Store.
+EchoVision will soon be available for download on the App Store and Google Play Store.

 ## Usage